A list of characters in the historical portion of Assassin's Creed Odyssey.

 A Spartan who answered Kyra's call for aid against Podarkes.

 - Hot-Blooded: He tends to act passionately, and often without thinking things through fully (e.g. wanting to attack Podarkes immediately with only twelve soldiers, and not strategically weaken him first like Kyra wants).

 - In Love with Your Carnage: A major attractor of Thelatas to the Misthios is their combat prowess.
 The phrase drenched in blood is used multiple times.

 LykaonA healer and the grandson of the Oracle who advised The Wolf of Sparta to throw away his children.

 - Honor-Related Abuse: He feels honor-bound to kill his grandmother as recompense for the damage she caused while under the thumb of the Cult of Kosmos.
 The misthios can convince him to let them kill her instead, however, both to spare him having to do it himself and as their own revenge for what her false prophecy did to their family.
-He can also be convinced that killing her won't solve anything and it would be better to just move on with his life.
+He can also be convinced that killing her won't solve anything and it would be better to just move on with his life, especially when it is revealed that, much like the current Oracle, she was more or less being held in captivity by the Cult and forced to say what they wanted her to say.

 MikkosThe caretaker of Barnabas' nephew Neleus.